 Abdullah-bin-Amr reported that: “The messenger of Allah prohibited intoxicants, games of chance, card playing and Gobairah.”
 (Abu Daud)

 Abdullah-bin-Amr told that: “The Prophet Mohammad (PBUH) forbade wine (Khamr), game of chance (Maisir), drum (Kubah) and wine made from millet (Ghubairah) saying: Every intoxicant is forbidden”.
 (Abu Daud)

 In this economic order all those systems will be impermissible in which there is no mutual cooperation, and the well-being of one depends on the misery of another, as happens in gambling, whether conducted in an uncivil manner, or such civil manner as speculation or lotteries, and such.

 “It is the duty of the King (that is, the government) to take various steps for the welfare and economic prosperity of the people, ban unlawful means of income and undertake planning to eliminate gambling, interest, bribery, hoarding and profiteering and work for the prosperity of the people.
 For example, a situation should not be allowed to develop where most people change their occupation from agriculture to industry and apiculture is neglected or where the industry starts producing unnecessary goods leading to a shortage of basic necessities and an economic crisis in the country”.

-Maysir and all its forms are discussed in more details in the Islamic banking courses, Islamic finance certification, and diploma in Islamic finance programs, which are offered by AIMS.
+Maysir and all its forms are discussed in more details in the Islamic finance certification and diploma in Islamic banking and finance programs, which are offered by AIMS UK.